hannahbannan/Tooli-Front-End/README.md

 ## Project Description

 An inventory management application that tracks tools and construction equipment across a company's construction sites.
 There will be two levels of users, admin and crew.
-I am building this app for Simzee Construction & Development, after one of their project managers (also my boyfriend) mentioned that they are always losing track of where there tools and equipment are.
+I am building this app for Simzee Construction & Development, after one of their project managers (also my boyfriend) mentioned that they are always losing track of where their tools and equipment are.

 ## WireFrames